 - Down is a breeding ground for dust mites

-- Most down is cruelly live-plucked from birds who live in inhumane conditions
+- Most down is cruelly live-plucked from birds who live in inhumane conditions.
+See this story.

 - Toxic chemicals are added to make the down more water repellant.
 This actually makes it take longer to dry.

 Because down doesn’t insulate or breathe, it cannot regulate your body temperature… as a result, many people sweat under a down jacket or comforter.

 In a controlled study, subjects sleeping in a 64 degree Fahrenheit room reported that down tested outside of the comfortable range for optimal sleep.
 And, as you learned above, this “thermal stress” causes you to expend energy rather than restore it.

 Down creates “microclimates” – so where you may be perfectly warm under one section of a down comforter, you may be roasting in another.